MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ## Step-by-step guide

-* Follow the [step-by-step guide](../../qsg-bot-configuration-experience.yml) to configure your bot during installation or after installation from the channel or group chat where the bot is installed.
+* Follow the [step-by-step guide](../../qsg-bot-configuration-experience.yml) to configure your bot during installation or after installation from the team or group chat where the bot is installed.

 ## See also